aciucaru/poly-synth/README.md

   * Fat synth (a Tone.js PolySynth with a Tone.js FatOScillator)

 ### How to run
 Just download the project and open the index.html file in a browser.
-No web server or compilation required.
+No web server or compilation required, but an internet connection is required, because the Tone.js library is not included in the project, it's loaded from a CDN, when the main page is loaded.

 ### Compatibility
 Works most certainly with Google Chrome.
 Unfortunately, this web synthesizer does not work perfectly on Firefox, because Firefox is missing some essential JavaScript Web Audio API functions.